ehrenbrav/nestcamDIY/README.md

 If either test fails, something is wrong.
 Most likely:

-- the patch wires are connected to the wrong Pi pins, or
+- The patch wires are connected to the wrong Pi pins, or
-- there is a mistake in the control-board wiring
+- There is a mistake in the control-board wiring

 Next, run the motion sensor test: